tomasmediciportfolio/wordWiz/README.md

 # wordWiz
 Wordcount test program in C# for SimCorp.
-This program runs in Visual Studio in the following way (See screenshots of each steps in the worddocument):
+This program runs in Visual Studio in the following way (See screenshots of each step in the documentation PDF: WordWiz_documentation):
   1) Enter the file location (an exception is thrown, if the file is not found),
   2) The program prints the result,
   3) Answer if you require a small additional analysis of the text,